Um, What Am I Supposed To Do With My Partner's Balls?

 Do: Ask What They Like

-Your partner is the expert on their own balls.
-Ask them if they plays with their balls when they masturbate, and have them show you their techniques.
+At the end of the day, your partner is the expert when it comes to their on their own balls, Marin notes.
+Ask them if they play with their balls when they masturbate, and have them show you their techniques.
 Or try out some of the ideas mentioned above, and ask them which ones they likes best.

 The most important thing to remember, though, is to have fun exploring.
 Creating intimacy between you and your partner is all about discovering each other, and each other's bodies, in gentle, nonjudgmental ways.
 Bringing your partner's testicles to the party is just another way to enjoy each other's company.